R-mode constraints from neutron star equation of state: Results and Discussions

-Finally, it should be noted that in the present analysis additional degrees of freedom, like quarks and hyperon matter as well as the baryon superfluidity and the strong magnetic field are not considered.
+It should be noted that in the present analysis additional degrees of freedom, like quarks and hyperon matter as well as the strong magnetic field are not considered.
 It is well known that the presence of quark and hyperons influences the dissipation mechanisms since one has to take into account the shear and also the bulk viscosities due to the presence of this kind of matter.
-The superfluidity is also an additional mechanism which affects the dissipation mechanism in neutron star matter.
 Actually, there are several recent studies in this direction~\cite{Alford-2012b,Haskell-012,Andersson-010,Haskell-07,Linddblom-02,Rupak-013,Chatterjee07,Gusakov-013}.
 In any case, when more degrees of freedom are taken into account, the analysis and the prediction of the related instability window become more complete and consequently more reliable.